DamRsn/NeuralNote/README.md

 - Gather some audio
     - Click record.
 Works when recording for real or when playing the track in a DAW.
-    - Or drop an audio file on the plugin. (.wav, .aiff and .flac supported)
+    - Or drop an audio file on the plugin. (.wav, .aiff, .flac, .mp3 and .ogg (vorbis) supported)
 - The midi transcription instantly appears in the piano roll section.
 Play with the different settings to adjust it.
 - Export the MIDI transcription with a simple drag and drop from the plugin to a MIDI track.